 Ensure that indigenous women have access to loans and other forms of financial credit without collateral; and

-Provide technical and financial support to enable indigenous women to create their own businesses and enterprises.
+Provide technical and financial support to enable indigenous women to create their own businesses, enterprises and the development of their traditional livelihoods.

 Rights to food, water and seeds (Articles 12 and 14)

 Indigenous women have a key role in their communities in securing food, water, and forms of livelihood and survival.
 The dispossession of territories and lack of recognition of indigenous land rights limits the opportunities for indigenous women and girls to achieve food and water security, and to manage these needed natural resources.
 The implementation of extractive and other economic activities and development projects can cause food and water contamination, disruption, and degradation, and interfere with key forms of ancestral farming.
 Climate change and other forms of environmental degradation also threaten food security, and contaminate and disrupt water supplies.
 States should adopt urgent measures to ensure that indigenous women and girls have adequate access to sufficient levels of food, nutrition, and water.
 Of particular concern is the increasing commercialization of seeds, which are an essential part of the traditional knowledge and cultural heritage of indigenous peoples.
 This commercialization of seeds often occurs without benefit sharing with indigenous women.
 The proliferation of transgenics or genetically modified crops are of concern and often take place without any participation from indigenous women or girls.
+Of particular concern also is of diversion of traditional food croplands and forestlands, where indigenous women are primary actors as farmers and food providers for their communities, to industries, conversion of food crops into cash crops, contract farming for agri-businesses and plantations, that are destroying the food sovereignty, land tenure rights, ground water and food security of indigenous women.
+Right to food is closely linked to right to water and energy for cooking and other domestic uses for women.
+Women and girls’ access to firewood and local energy is decreasing with dispossession from forests, making them vulnerable to violence by state and non-state actors for their daily needs of cooking.
+Increasing fortress form of conservation, commercialization of eco-systems is depleting biodiversity and alienating women from gathering wildfood.
+Water bodies’ contamination by industries with poor accountability, monitoring and redress mechanisms is causing both food distress and ill-health for indigenous women and communities.

 The Committee recommends that States parties: